Miami Motorcycle Accident Lawyer

 Common Causes of Motorcycle Accidents

 Because they are so much smaller than cars and take up less space on the road, motorcycles are often disregarded by other drivers.
+This is especially true in Miami where motorcyclists face the dangers of inexperienced, unlicensed and distracted drivers behind the wheels of larger vehicle.
 This lack of awareness of motorcycles can lead to very severe injuries and fatalities.
 Some of the most common factors that cause motorcycle crashes are listed below:

 - Cars making left turns in front of the motorcycle